awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 For each of those options, you need to access your AWS account by providing credentials that verify that you have permissions to use the services\.

-### Access the Console<a name="setting-up-access-account-console"></a>
+### Access the AWS Management Console<a name="setting-up-access-account-console"></a>

-To access the AWS Management Console for the first time, you provide an email address and a password\.
-This combination of your email address and password is called your *root identity* or *root account credentials*\.
-After you access your account for the first time, we strongly recommend that you don't use your root account credentials again for everyday use\.
+To access the AWS Management Console for the first time, you need to provide an email address and a password\.
+The combination of your email address and password is referred to as your *root identity* or *root account credentials*\.
+We strongly recommend that, after accessing your account for the first time, you don't use your root account credentials again for everyday use\.
 Instead, you should create new credentials by using [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)\.
-To do that, you create a user account for yourself known as an *IAM user*, and then add the IAM user to an IAM group with administrative permissions or grant the IAM user administrative permissions\.
+To do that, you create a user account for yourself known as an *IAM user*, and then add the IAM user to an IAM group with administrative permissions\.
+Or, you can alternatively grant the IAM user administrative permissions\.
 You then can access AWS using a special URL and the credentials for the IAM user\.
 You also can add other IAM users later, and restrict their access to specified resources in the account\.

 **Note**
 Some ad\-blocking plugins for web browsers interfere with AWS Cloud Map console operations, which can cause the console to behave unpredictably\.
-If you installed an ad\-blocking plugin for your browser, we recommend that you add the URL for the AWS Cloud Map console, [https://console\.aws\.amazon\.com/cloudmap/home](https://console.aws.amazon.com/cloudmap/home), to the whitelist for the plugin\.
+If you installed an ad\-blocking plugin for your browser, we recommend that you add the URL for the AWS Cloud Map console, [https://console\.aws\.amazon\.com/cloudmap/home](https://console.aws.amazon.com/cloudmap/home), to the approved list for the plugin\.

 ### Access the API, AWS CLI, AWS Tools for Windows PowerShell, or the AWS SDKs<a name="setting-up-access-account-api-cli"></a>